What is Separation Anxiety in Dogs?

 Now that I have established what Separation Anxiety is, I will explain how you prevent it.
 Some basic guidelines to follow:

-- Leave your dog at home with certain toys that he loves, but can only play with when you leave.
+5.- Leave your dog at home with certain toys that he loves, but can only play with when you leave.
 Give your dog a treat when you leave, so he or she, associates your leaving the house as a good thing.
 The more natural the treats and food are, the better for the dog, right?
-For US citizens, Only Natural Pet has a sale going on now or try Raw Paws for an amazing selection of specialty foods and treats.
-For the rest of us (Canada and others), The Green Life offers healthy treats, often by the case for a better price.
-You can find all those online sources in the Store Reviews page.
+Some of the most unhealthy treats are sold in supermarket stores.
+Many contain some of the ingredients that I warn against in dog food.